-- 5. A passive modality is not preparatory to other skilled treatment procedures or is not necessary in order to provide other skilled treatment procedures safely and effectively. - 6.
+- 4. The expectation does not exist that the service(s) will result in a clinically significant improvement in the level of functioning within a reasonable and predictable period of time (up to 4 weeks). - o If function could reasonably be expected to improve as the individual gradually resumes normal activities, then the service is considered not medically necessary. - The patient's condition does not have the potential to improve or is not improving in response to therapy; or would be insignificant relative to the extent and duration of therapy required; and there is an expectation that further improvement is NOT attainable. - o The documentation fails to objectively verify functional progress over a reasonable period of time (up to 4 weeks). - The patient has reached maximum therapeutic benefit. - 5.
+A passive modality is not preparatory to other skilled treatment procedures or is not necessary in order to provide other skilled treatment procedures safely and effectively. - 6.
 A passive modality has insufficient published evidence to support a clinically meaningful physiologic effect on the target tissue or improve the potential for a positive response to care for the condition being treated. - 7.
-Reevaluations or assessments of a patient's status that are not necessary to continue a course of therapy nor related to a new condition or exacerbation for which the reevaluation will likely result in a change in the treatment plan. - 8.
-The treatments/services are not supported by and are not performed in accordance with nationally recognized clinical standards or peer-reviewed literature as documented in applicable ASH CPGs or other literature accepted by ASH Clinical Quality committees.

-- (2) The following treatments/programs are not considered medically necessary because they are nonmedical, non-rehabilitative, educational, or training in nature.
-In addition, these treatments/programs are specifically excluded under many benefit plans:

-- 1. Back school
+Reevaluations or assessments of a patient's status that are not separate and distinct services from those work components included within athletic training services provided. - 8.
+Reevaluations or assessments of a patient's status that are not necessary to continue a course of therapy nor related to a new condition or exacerbation for which the reevaluation will likely result in a change in the treatment plan. - 9.
+The treatments/services are not supported by and are not performed in accordance with peer-reviewed literature as documented in applicable ASH CPGs or other literature accepted by ASH Clinical Quality committees. - (2) The following treatments/programs are not considered medically necessary because they are nonmedical, non-rehabilitative, educational, or training in nature.
+In addition, these treatments/programs are specifically excluded under many benefit plans: - 1.
+Back school

-- 2. Vocational rehabilitation programs and any program with the primary goal of returning an individual to work

-- 3. Work hardening programs

-- 4. Health and wellness interventions.

-- (3) Rehabilitation for the treatment of any of the following conditions is considered unproven: - 1.
+- 2. Vocational rehabilitation programs and any program with the primary goal of returning an individual to work - 3.
+Work hardening programs - 4.
+Health and wellness interventions. - (3) Rehabilitation for the treatment of any of the following conditions is considered unproven: - 1.
 Scoliosis curvature correction (e.g., Schroth Method)

 - (4) Use of any of the following treatments is considered unproven.
 Refer to Techniques and Procedures Not Widely Supported as Evidence-Based (CPG 133 S) and/or the specific guidelines below for additional information. - 1.
+Dry hydrotherapy/aquamassage/hydromassage

-Dry hydrotherapy/aquamassage/hydromassage - 2.
-Non-invasive Interactive Neurostimulation (e.g., InterX®) [Non-invasive Interactive Neurostimulation (InterX®) (CPG 277 S)] - 3.
+- 2. Non-invasive Interactive Neurostimulation (e.g., InterX®) [Non-invasive Interactive Neurostimulation (InterX®) (CPG 277 S)] - 3.
 Microcurrent Electrical Nerve Stimulation (MENS) - 4.
 H-WAVE ® [H-WAVE® Electrical Stimulation (CPG 269 S)] - 5.
 Elastic therapeutic tape/taping (e.g., KinesioTM tape, KT TAPE/KT TAPE PROTM, SpidertechTM tape) [Strapping and Taping (CPG 143 S)] - 6.
 Dry Needling [Dry Needling (CPG 178 S)] - 7.
 Laser therapy [Laser Therapy (LT) (CPG 30 S)] - 8.
-Vertebral axial decompression therapy and devices (e.g., VAX-D, DRX, DRX2000, DRX3000, DRX5000, DRX9000, DRS, DynaproTM DX2, Accu-SPINATM System, IDD Therapy® [Intervertebral Differential Dynamics

-Therapy], Tru Tac 401, Lordex Power Traction device, Spinerx LDM) [Axial/Spinal Decompression Therapy (CPG 83 - S)]
+Vertebral axial decompression therapy and devices (e.g., VAX-D, DRX, DRX2000, DRX3000, DRX5000, DRX9000, DRS, DynaproTM DX2, Accu-SPINATM System, IDD Therapy® [Intervertebral Differential Dynamics Therapy], Tru Tac 401, Lordex Power Traction device, Spinerx LDM) [Axial/Spinal Decompression Therapy (CPG 83 S)]